eworm-de/routeros-scripts/README.md

 ![screenshot: edit global-config-overlay](README.d/05-edit-global-config-overlay.avif)

+> ℹ️ **Info**: It is recommended to edit the configuration using the command
+> line interface.
+If using Winbox on Windows OS, the line endings may be
+> missing.
+To fix this, use the below (to load global functions), then run:
+> `/system/script/set source=[ $Unix2Dos [ get global-config-overlay source ] ] global-config-overlay;`

 And finally load configuration and functions and add the scheduler.

     /system/script { run global-config; run global-functions; };